Research Focus

 Main Research Interests

-- Development of new synthetic methodologies in organic chemistry
+- Development of new synthetic methodology

-- Drug design and synthesis with applications in medicinal chemistry and chemical biology
+- Drug design and synthesis

 Biosketch